Appendicitis in Children

-For an interval appendectomy, your child may first have IV antibiotics.
-These are
+For an interval appendectomy, your child will be given IV antibiotics.
+These are given

-This is done for about 10 to 14 days.
-In addition, the provider may use CT or ultrasound-guided
+This stays in place about 10 to 14 days.
+The provider may also use CT or ultrasound-guided

 images to drain the abscess.
 Once the infection and inflammation are gone, your child

 will have surgery to remove the appendix about 6 to 8 weeks later.

 A child whose appendix ruptured will have to stay in the hospital longer than a child

 whose appendix was removed before it burst.
 Some children will need to take antibiotics

 by mouth for a certain period of time after they go home.

 After surgery, your child will not be allowed to eat or drink anything for a certain